Maece97/EDPOA/doc/architecture/decisions/0002-event-driven-microservices-architecture.md

 ## Context

-The system is made up of five distinct bounded contexts.
+The system is made up of five $Jonas: just 5? distinct bounded contexts.
 The way that these bounded contexts function together to fulfil the system requirements can be based on many different architectures.

 ## Decision